Up for the Match: History

 The centenary year of the Gaelic Athletic Association in 1984 saw RTÉ broadcast a special programme live from the Premier Hall in Thurles, County Tipperary on the eve of the All-Ireland hurling final.
 Thurles, as the cradle town of the GAA, was chosen to host the centenary All-Ireland final.
 Fanfare for a Final was presented by Michael O'Hehir and featured Mick Dunne and Michael Lyster.
 It continued with the usual format of live chat and music.

 Between 1985 and 1987 the build-up show was styled as All-Ireland Final Preview.
 Once again it was broadcast after the main evening news on the Saturday before the finals and featured a host of presenters including Michael Lyster, Mick Dunne, Ger Canning and Jim Carney.

 The Final Prospects ran for three series between 1988 and 1990 and was presented solely by Michael Lyster.

 In 1991 Liam Ó Murchú, who previously presented the special eve-of-final shows on Trom agus Éadrom, returned to present Up for the Final.
 Ostensibly the same format of chat and music continued under a different brand. Ó Murchú presented Up for the Final for six series until 1996.

 For two years in 1997 and 1998 the pre-match build-up show was incorporated into Pat Kenny's flagship Saturday night chat show Kenny Live!.

 The Kenny Live! format proved disjointed and Up for the Match returned in its own right in 1999 with Mary Kennedy as presenter.
 The show has aired every September since then.
 Des Cahill joined the show as co-presenter in 2005.
 Gráinne Seoige replaced Kennedy as co-presenter in 2008.
+Seoige stood down from the show in 2018, and Jacqui Hurley took over her role the following year in 2019.